vityou/vityou.github.io/_posts/2018-08-05-an-argument-against-logical-reason.md

 ---
 layout: post
-title:  "An Argument Against Logical Reasons"
+title:  "Reason and Infinite Regress"
 date:   2018-08-05
 categories: philosophy metaphysics
 comments: true
 ---
-This post encapsulates some of my thoughts on the nature of the metaphysical world, also known as what is "outside" the universe.
+This post encapsulates some ideas on the nature of the metaphysical world, also known as what is "outside" the universe.
 These ideas are by no means new, and I don't claim to have independently come up with them.

 I would like to start off by assuming that everything must have a reason, and point out the illogicality that results.
 I will list the premises of the argument and its conclusion, and go into more detail on each: